GLOMACS Training & Consultancy

 • Practical case studies and demonstration on the application of 3D modelling to LNG explosion safety

-This online training course is suitable for a wide range of professionals but will especially benefit:
+This GLOMACS training course is suitable for a wide range of professionals involved in managing Hazards and Risk on LNG Facilities including:

 • Safety engineers